open-education-hub/ccas/CCAS_pandoc.md

         alternative = one.sided

-We would thus need a sample size of n = 31.15 or $\approx 32$ samples to obtain a power of 0.9 for our analysis.
+We would thus need a sample size of $n = 31.15 or \approx 32$ samples to obtain a power of 0.9 for our analysis.
 :::

 ::: xmpl
-With a sample size of n = 45, what will the power of my test be?\
+With a sample size of $n = 45$, what will the power of my test be?\

     power.t.test(n=45,delta=1.5,sd=2,sig.level=0.05,type="one.sample",alternative="one.sided")